dnachron/ymutations/README.md

     - For mutations named after March 2020, they are configured according to the real naming date.
 2. Add a list of error mutations, ymutation_error, which is used to store the mutation that fails the verification.
 3. Verify the mutation position.
 Position that are not within the reference will be added to the list of error mutations.
 4. Verify the mutation name extension.
 According to the rules described in [ISOGG WIKI](https://isogg.org/tree/SNPswithExtensions.html), the name ending in .1/.2, indicating that the same mutation is found in different haplogroup, that is, parallel mutation.
-In dnachronYdb, parallel mutations use the same name without distinction.
+In ymutations, parallel mutations use the same name without distinction.
 Mutations in different extensions can cause mutations to appear as L49/L49.1/L49.2, which is redundant.
 Therefore, all the . extension name are removed from database, and added to the list of error mutations.
 Preserve mutation name without extension.
 If conflicts are found, try to manually select reasonable results, or select according to the mutation used in the ISOGG tree.
 If the conflict cannot be resolved, add it to the list of error mutations.
 5. If the mutation not in ybrowse but in the ISOGG tree, added it according to the ISOGG tree information.
 6. The INDEL mutations are standardized.